vertexcover-io/pgbackups-py/README.md

     heroku addons:open scheduler

-Then specify `pgbackup` as a command you would like to run at any of the available intervals.
+Then specify `pgbackups` as a command you would like to run at any of the available intervals.

 ## License